BSMPT v2 A Tool for the Electroweak Phase Transition and the Baryon Asymmetry of the Universe in Extended Higgs Sectors: Program Description

-is the executable calculating the strength of the electroweak phase transition of a given parameter point in {\it Inputfile}.
-The binary is called by\\[0.1cm] \begin{kasten*}{BSMPT} ./bin/BSMPT Model Inputfile Outputfile LineStart LineEnd \end{kasten*} \\ Here and wherever they appear in the command lines in the following, {\it LineStart} and {\it LineEnd} set the line numbers of the first and the last parameter point provided in {\it Inputfile} for which the various quantities are to be calculated by {\tt \ewBSMPT}.
-Note that the first line of the input file is expected to be the header, so that the first parameter point should have the ${\it LineStart}=2$.
-To calculate a single parameter point {\it LineStart} and {\it LineEnd} have to be equal.
-The results of {\tt BSMPT} are written in {\it Outputfile} where the parameter point read in is extended by the results of the calculation.
-Also the legend from the input file is extended by the additional legend needed for the output.
-Every parameter point in the range of {\it LineStart} to {\it LineEnd} will be calculated and written to {\it Outputfile} regardless if the parameter point provides an SFOEWPT or not.
 The column {\tt omega\_c/T\_c} provides the information if the respective parameter points fulfill all checked conditions.
-If one parameter point fails a check the column is set to the following values for this point: \begin{itemize} \item {\tt omega\_c/T\_c}= -1: The VEV configuration is not vanishing at $T=300\gev$ and therefore no SFOEWPT (in a single step) is possible. \item {\tt omega\_c/T\_c}= -2: The next-to-leading order (NLO) VEV at zero temperature is not equal to the tree-level VEV, hence the parameter is not NLO stable and neglected. \item {\tt omega\_c/T\_c}=-3: The parameter point provides electroweak VEV configurations above $255\gev$ and is therefore neglected due to unphysical behaviour.\footnote{The value of 255~GeV accounts for potential fluctuations in the numerical result.} \item {\tt omega\_c/T\_c}=-4: If the parameter point provides $\omega_c/T_c < \text{{\tt C\_PT}}$ the output is set to -4.
+If one parameter point fails a check the column is set to the following values for this point: \begin{itemize} \item {\tt omega\_c/T\_c}= -1: The VEV configuration is not vanishing at $T=300\gev$ and therefore no SFOEWPT (in a single step) is possible. \item {\tt omega\_c/T\_c}= -2: The next-to-leading order (NLO) VEV at zero temperature is not equal to the tree-level VEV, hence the parameter is not NLO stable and neglected. \item {\tt omega\_c/T\_c}=-3: The parameter point provides electroweak VEV configurations above $255\gev$ and is therefore neglected due to unphysical behaviour.\footnote{We chose the value of 255~GeV to account for potential fluctuations in the numerical result.} \item {\tt omega\_c/T\_c}=-4: If the parameter point provides $\omega_c/T_c < \text{{\tt C\_PT}}$ the output is set to -4.
 Note that the default value of {\tt C\_PT} is set to zero.
 In order to obtain in the output file only parameter points that provide an SFOEWPT, {\tt C\_PT} has to be set to 1. \item {\tt omega\_c/T\_c}=-5: The parameter point provides a vanishing or divergent VEV configuration at zero temperature and therefore the calculation is aborted. \end{itemize} If $\text{{\tt omega\_c/T\_c}}>0$, the parameter point has passed all tests.
 Note that for parameter points with an SFOEWPT the value has to be greater than one.
+Note, that the reason for errors can be multiple and be due to implementation errors or have a physics reason or both so that only the error itself will be reported.